Tuning-Free Structured Sparse Recovery of Multiple Measurement Vectors using Implicit Regularization: Simulation

 \section{Simulation}

 In this section, we present simulations to reinforce our theoretical results.
-We also compare the performance of our proposed \acrshort*{irmmv} approach against three established MMV recovery algorithms: \acrshort*{momp}, \acrshort*{msp} and \acrshort*{mfocuss}.
-Unless otherwise specified, the default values for simulation parameters are: $M = 50$, $N = 25$, $L = 100$, row sparsity level $K = 3$ $(K<L)$.
-The ground truth \acrshort*{mmv}, $\mathbf{X}$, is constructed such that its active rows are set to constant values of $\mathbf{1}_L^{}$.
+We also compare the performance of our proposed \acrshort*{irmmv} approach against five established MMV recovery algorithms: \acrshort*{momp}, \acrshort*{msp}, \acrshort*{mamp}, \acrshort*{bsbl} and \acrshort*{mfocuss}.
+Unless otherwise specified, the default values for simulation parameters are: $M = 500$, $N = 10000$, $L = 20$, row sparsity level $K = 3$ $(K<N)$ typically used in \acrshort*{ir}/\acrshort*{mmv} literature.
 The sensing matrix $\mathbf{A}$ is generated by drawing its entries from an i.i.d. sub-Gaussian distribution (to satisfy $\mu$-coherence property) with $\ell_2$-normalized columns.
-In line with our theoretical analysis, the algorithm's hyperparameters are configured as follows: $\mathbf{g}$ is initialized with $\alpha_g^{} = 10^{-4}_{}$ to keep the initialization close to origin, while the component matrix $\mathbf{V}$ is initialized to $\alpha_V^{} = \frac{1}{\sqrt{2L}}\alpha_g^{}$ to ensure the perfect row-wise balancedness.
-The learning rates for the gradient descent updates for $g$ (i.e.,$ \eta_g^{}$) and $V$ (i.e., $\eta_v^{}$) are both set to $ 10^{-2}_{}$, a small, constant value chosen for stable gradient descent.
-Finally, the maximum number of iterations is set to $T = 10^7_{}$ to provide the algorithm with sufficient time to converge from its deliberately small initial state.
-For our experiments, the parameters of \acrshort*{mfocuss} are set to $p=0.8$ and $\lambda$ set to noise variance as suggested by \citet{cotter2005sparse}.
+In line with our theoretical analysis, the algorithm's hyperparameters are configured as follows: $\mathbf{g}$ is initialized with $\alpha_V^{} = 5\times 10^{-4}_{}$ to satisfy the small initialization requirement of Theorem \ref{thm:IRMMV_mainResult}, while the component matrix $\mathbf{V}$ is initialized to $\alpha_V^{} = \frac{1}{\sqrt{2L}}\alpha_g^{}$ to ensure the perfect row-wise balancedness.
+Finally, the maximum number of iterations is set to $T = 5\times 10^6_{}$ to provide the algorithm with sufficient time to converge from its deliberately small initial state.
+For our experiments, the parameters of \acrshort*{mfocuss} are set to $p=0.8$ and $\lambda=0.01$ as recommended by \citet{cotter2005sparse}.
+Additionally, the exact sparsity level $K$ was provided to \acrshort*{momp}, \acrshort*{msp} and \acrshort*{mamp}, with the latter also receiving the true noise variance.